Certificate of Incorporation Zimbabwe (CR2) — What It Is & How to Get One | RegisterCompany.co.zw

 Can I get a replacement Certificate of Incorporation?

 Yes.
-If the original certificate is lost or damaged, you can apply to the Companies Registry for a certified copy.
+If the original certificate is lost, stolen, or damaged, you can apply to the Registrar of Companies for a certified copy, which has the same legal validity as the original.
 We can handle this on your behalf — contact us for a quote.